Return to CHC Home Page

 Magnesium is required to generate the energy needed to power NOS.
 In patients with angina, magnesium supplementation has been shown to improve endothelial function, symptomatic status, and treadmill time.
 A fluid endothelial cell membrane is needed for arginine to enter and NO to exit the endothelial cell, and via this mechanism fish oil supplementation improves endothelial function and outcomes in all CV disease states.
 Taurine has a stabilizing effect on endothelial tone is smokers and is also likely of benefit in other risk factor states.

 Nitric oxide also had a powerful immune modulating effect.
 Our Immune Mechanisms in CV Disease presentation (3 DVDs) discusses the deleterious effects of chronic inflammation and immune dysregulation.
-High levels of vascular wall NO will keep vascular inflammation in check.
-Treatments that improve endothelial function also attenuate inflammation.
+High levels of vascular wall NO will keep vascular inflammation in check (blunts Nf-kB translocation).
+Treatments that improve endothelial function and lower oxidative stress will also attenuate inflammation.
 If you review our IMT presentation, you will see that these treatments also lessen IMT.
-Inflammation, endothelial dysfunction, IMT, and plaque formation are all different expressions of a common biological flaw – high levels of SO and low levels of NO. We can fix this!
+Inflammation, endothelial dysfunction, IMT, and plaque formation are all different expressions of a common biological flaw – high levels of SO and low levels of NO. We can fix this, and in doing so improve your CV and overall health.

 While NOS dysregulation is our most important endothelial biochemical problem, up regulation of ACE (Angiotensin Converting Enzyme) is a close second.
 In the circulation, the product of ACE, Angiotensin II, is a vasoconstrictor, a cause of hypertension and fluid retention.
 Blockade of ACE has been a main stay of hypertensive management for 25 years.
 However, the majority of ACE is present within our cells, and within the endothelium, the generation of Angiotensin II